 Challenges and Solutions

-Key goals were to Keep noise and dust to a minimum in order not to be disruptive to tenants and visitors working environment.
-Further challenges were to minimise the chance of rainwater ingress while we removed and installed the waterproof skin of a building, undertaken during stormy autumn and early winter period.
+Key goals were to keep noise and dust to a minimum, in order not to be disruptive to tenants and visitors’ working environment.
+Further challenges were to minimise the chance of rainwater ingress while we removed and installed the waterproof skin of the building, undertaken during the stormy autumn and early winter period.

 As this was the first rainscreen cladding refurbishment project that we were involved in at this practice it was imperative that we engaged a contractor who we had the utmost confidence in.
 Having worked with Starfish over a number of years I have found that their approach to projects is refreshing and they are genuinely portraying the image of a modern, progressive, ambitious company which is who we aim to align ourselves with.